snlt11/redis-server-docker/readMe.md

 # Redis Docker Setup (Custom Port with Volume)

-This project sets up a Redis server using Docker and Docker Compose.
+This project sets up a Redis server using Docker Compose.

 ---